Celebrate Manhattanhenge

 Alvaro Keding/© AMNH

 After the program in Museum’s LeFrak Theater, join us for a spectacular Manhattanhenge viewing event outdoors!
-Experience the mesmerizing alignment of the setting sun with the city's grid as you groove to the vibrant sounds of the Williamsburg Salsa Orchestra.
-Mark the start of summer with this unforgettable celebration of New York City's iconic phenomenon.
+Experience the mesmerizing alignment of the setting Sun with the city's grid as you groove to the vibrant sounds of the Williamsburg Salsa Orchestra.
+Celebrate the summer with this unforgettable celebration of an iconic New York City phenomenon.

 This program utilizes OpenSpace software supported by NASA under award No NNX16AB93A.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration.